THE RIDE TO FIGHT MS | SUNDAY 11 JUNE | 10KM | 25KM | 50KM | 100KM | 130KM

 Will I be covered by insurance in case of an accident?

-You are NOT covered by MS Queensland for injuries if an accident occurs.
-Prior to the event, we recommend you find a suitable insurance to keep you safe both during the event and every day riding.
-Please use the following link to view some potential options for your cover.
+Please note, your registration fee does not include cycling insurance.
+Prior to the event day, we recommend you find suitable insurance to keep you safe both during the event and every day riding.

 Will the courses be the same as previous years?